Micrns/java-weatherapp-api/README.md

 # java-weatherapp-api
-A java weather app API that is displayed on the desktop
+A javascript weather app API that is displayed on the desktop